programmerShinobi/reactjs-tailwindcss-bootcamp/README.md

-# ReactJS From Code X Academy
+# ReactJS & TailwindCSS From Code X Academy
-## Learn TypeScript
+## Learn ReactJS & TailwindCSS

-This template should help get you started developing with ReactJS.
+This template should help get you started developing with ReactJS & TailwindCSS.

 ## How to use the files
 Each lesson has it's own branch.
 To see the code for a lesson, select that lesson from the branch drop-down.

 ## Reference
-All the course files for the ReactJS tutorial on site [Code X Academy](https://www.codex.academy/).
+All the course files for the ReactJS & TailwindCSS tutorial on site [Code X Academy](https://www.codex.academy/).

 ## Getting Started with Create React App